chaoming0625/NumpyDL/README.rst

 1. *Pure* in Numpy
 2. *Native* to Python
 3. *Automatic differentiations* are basically supported
-4. *Commonly used models* are supported: MLP, RNNs, GRUs, LSTMs and CNNs
+4. *Commonly used models* are provided: MLP, RNNs, LSTMs and CNNs
 5. *API* like ``Keras`` library
 6. *Examples* for several AI tasks
 7. *Application* for a toy chatbot